stoffelnathan/Image-Based-Data-Extractor/README.md

 NOTE: This was a personal project that is only meant to work with input images that match a certain format.

 HOW IT WORKS:
-This program takes in a large number of input images that all contain data about people, and then output certain data that is needed to a csv and xslx file.
+This program takes in a large number of input images that all contain data pertaining to people, and then outputs certain data that is needed to a csv and xslx file.
 1. Each image in the folder is accessed and then cropped to ignore unnecessary text.
 2. The cropped image is then OCR scanned to extraxt the raw text.
 3. The resulting string is turned into a list seperated by whitespaces and filtered so that the first entries of the list only contain names.